Mount Tai: Dai Miao

 The Temple of the God of Mount Tai, known as the Dai Temple (岱庙 (Dàimiào)), is the largest and most complete ancient building complex in the area.
 It is located at the foot of Mount Tai in the city of Tai'an and covers an area of 96,000 square meters.
 The temple was first built during the Qin dynasty.
 Since the time of the Han dynasty (206 BC – 220 AD), its design has been a replica of the imperial palace, which makes it one out of three extant structures in China with the features of an imperial palace (the other two are the Forbidden City and the Confucius Temple in Qufu).
 The temple has five major halls and many small buildings.
-The centerpiece is the Palace of Heavenly Blessings (Tian Kuang), built in 1008, during the reign of the last Northern Song emperor, Huizong.
+The centerpiece is the Palace of Heavenly Blessings (Tian Kuang) temple hall.
+It was built during the Song dynasty after imperial fong sacrifices dating back to the Han were discontinued in 1008 AD, while a rammed earth wall originally built in 1162 was rebuilt in stone from 1511–1553 during the Ming dynasty.
+The temple was renovated during the reign of the last Northern Song emperor, Huizong.
 The hall houses the mural painting "The God of Mount Tai Making a Journey", dated to the year 1009.
 The mural extends around the eastern, western and northern walls of the hall and is 3.3 m high and 62 m long.
 The theme of the painting is an inspection tour by the god.
 Next to the Palace of Heavenly Blessings stand the Yaocan Pavilion and the entrance archway as well as the Bronze Pavilion in the northeast corner.
 The Dai Temple is surrounded by 2,100‑year‑old cypresses that date back to the Han dynasty.
 The oldest surviving stair may be the 6,000 granite steps to the top of the mountain.

 The site contains a number of well-preserved steles from the Huizong reign, some of which are mounted on bixi tortoises.
 There is a much later, Qianlong era bixi-mounted stele as well.